nelsonracevedo/Windows-Troubleshooting-Incident-Response-Lab/Incident-01-No-Internet/incident-report.md

 # 6. Root Cause

-The problem was caused by a DNS misconfiguration, because of it the workstation couldn't communicate with the DNS server which make impossible to access websites or services by their domain name.
+The workstation was configured with an incorrect Preferred DNS Server address.
+Because the client could not communicate with the Active Directory DNS server, it was unable to resolve domain names, preventing access to websites and other network resources.

 # 7. Resolution

 Steps performed:
-- Tested the network to see if it was a connectivity problem or just a DNS misconfiguration.
-- Reviewed the Network setting to see if there was a misconfiguration.
-- Corrected the DNS misconfiguration.
+- Corrected the Preferred DNS Server address.
+- Verified the network adapter configuration.
-- Tested DNS resolution and internet connectivity.
+- Confirmed successful DNS name resolution.
+- Verified internet connectivity through both the web browser and Command Prompt.

 # 8. Verification

 Tests performed:
-- Tested connectivity by using the ping command to ping google.com
-- Tested connectivity again by accessing a website in the internet browser
+- Successfully resolved domain names using nslookup.

 # 9. Screenshots / Evidence
 ## 1. Initial Issue